PhilAtk/pump-details/README.md

 - Make score fetching async (it currently freezes the page while fetching)
 - Don't require being on the My Best Score page
 - Display more ranks required to earn a title than just A and SSS+
+- Find if there's a good way to get around the MIME type mismatch without using a git mirror

 ## Reference
 The calculations for this are based off of the [Pump It Up Title Calculator](https://docs.google.com/spreadsheets/d/1O3xmKyy3kZlB87YcUIQvnQkA0FMCfhCoPXz2V-o7Lwk/edit#gid=0) spreadsheet.